freedomofpress/securedrop/docs/source.rst

 first, and gradually working to memorize it over time.
 Once you have memorized it, you should destroy the written copy.

+.. tip:: For detailed recommendations on best practices for managing your passphrase, check out :doc:`passphrase_best_practices`.

 Once you have generated a codename and put it somewhere safe, click **Continue**.